Farouk-Belhassine/Farouk-Belhassine/README.md

 I’ll take an ugly 50-line function that *survives* over a shiny 5-layer diagram that folds under a null.

 I don’t worship **“if it works, don’t touch it.”**
-That’s not engineering—it’s fear with a PR strategy.
+That’s not engineering,it’s fear with a PR strategy.
 **Legacy doesn’t rot.
 People let it rot.**

 </details>